Chiv2-Community/zero-infra-mod-registry/README.md

 ## Using as a GitHub Action

-You can use this project as a GitHub Action in your workflows:
+You can use this project as a GitHub Action in your workflows.
+The action is implemented as a Docker container, so you don't need to install any dependencies to use it.

 ```yaml
 jobs: